 But Check for Them Anyway

 Even with preventative measures, it’s good to check your dog for ticks when you get back from your hike.
 “It’s a good habit to run your hands evenly over your pet’s body, including their legs and feet,” says Ellis.
 Hot spots include between the toes, behind the ears, under their armpits and around the head and tail.

 Because a dog’s primary way of cooling down is panting, it’s easy for them to become parched.
 Wherever you’re heading this summer, bring a collapsible water bowl for your pet.
-That way, he’ll be able to drink as much as he wants.
+That way, they can drink as much as they want.
 Add ice to make it even more refreshing.

-Your big fluffy dog looks like she needs a shave, right?
+Your big fluffy dog looks like he or she needs a shave, right?
 Wrong.
 “That hair is protecting them from UV rays,” says Ellis, “and shaving them is a detriment.”
 Instead, ask for an undercoat rake.
-This allows your dog to have less fur, but still be protected, says Ellis.
+This allows your dog to have less fur but still be protected, says Ellis.

 Need a cool treat to keep new summer experiences fun for your dog?
 Try frozen fruit.
 Your dog will love frozen bananas, apples, and cantaloupe.
 (Make sure they’re fresh fruit, with no added sugars.
 And never give your dog grapes.)
 Dogs will also get a kick out of chicken stock popsicles and frozen Kong toys stuffed with peanut butter.
 Do you know these 11 useful peanut butter hacks?

 Never Leave Your Pet In the Car